coffee beans

 Tasting Notes: Mild acidity with light notes of plum, herbal tea, and cocoa

-Important Notes: Fair Trade certified and grown organically (although Organic certification too expensive to obtain)
+Important Notes: Fair Trade certified and grown organically (not certified due to cost)

-Peru is often overlooked in the coffee world in favor of the neighboring Colombia and Brazil – two of the biggest and most famous coffee-producing nations.
-But Peruvian coffee beans grown high in the Andes have a unique style and flavor profile that is quickly demanding more attention in the specialty coffee world.
+Peru is often overlooked in the specialty coffee world in favor of the neighboring Colombia and Brazil – two of the biggest and most famous coffee-producing nations.
+But high-altitude Peruvian coffees can be excellent, especially when brewed as pour over.
+These beans are grown in the Andes between 4,500 and 6,200 feet above sea level, which helps develop their clean, balanced character.

 Parainema, Spirit Animal